AliceMenzie/AliceMenzie/README.md

  🥅 A personal goal of mine is to contribute to OpenSource

- 📫  Get in contact Via [Linkedin]( www.linkedin.com/in/alice-menzie-b01011166)
+ 📫  Get in contact via [Linkedin]( www.linkedin.com/in/alice-menzie-b01011166)

  ✏️ Checkout my [Portfolio](https://suspicious-poincare-e71dea.netlify.app/)